drewrice2/GAR/README.md

 By abstracting layers to the following format: ```{'layer_name': {'parameter_name': parameter}}```, GAR allows for a Genome seed to be as customized or as randomized as a user specifies.
 The built-in "logging" functionality stores a GAR Genome, or generated architecture, along with the performance on the train and test data in a CSV, `results.csv`.
 If a performance would like to be recreated, the architecture list from a particular row can be dropped directly back into `GAR.add_from_list()` for recreation, or as a parameter to GAR if the user wants further randomization.

 Each Keras layer object has a number of parameters to set.
 GAR randomizes the parameters that you don't specify.
-For each layer, there exists a universe of randomization possibilities, and these are available as GAR object attributes.
+For each layer, there exists a universe of randomization possibilities, and these are available as GAR Genome object attributes.
 For example, `units_range = [16,32,64,128,256]`, is all of the possible `units` sizes for a `keras.layers.Dense` layer.
 Adjusting the universe of possibilities is as simple as `Genome.units_range = [256, 512, 1024]`.

 **But wait...
 The time to exhaust all possible layer creation combinations grows exponentially with number of layers!
 Why should I use GAR?**
 While this is true, GAR's randomization is supposed to be a research starting point.
 Randomly generating a few points within the superspace of parameters is better than a researcher manually constructing net architectures.
 By using GAR to identify a few candidate builds, a researcher can re-randomize given the new seeds or manually create architectures using the candidates as points of reference.